niranjan-fartare/obsidian/Data Engineering/SQL.md

 - RDMBS is a type of DBMS that organizes data into tables that can be connected based on common fields.
 Examples, MySQL, MariaDB, Oracle, MS Server, PostgreSQL etc.
 - Data is stored in the form of rows and columns within tables.
 - Each row represents a unique record, while each column represents a specific attribute of that record.
--
 # ER Diagram

 - Entity Relationship Diagram
-- Entity : Tables
+- **Entity** : An entity is a object or thing in the real world that can be identified.
+It can be a physical object (like a car) or a concept (like a course).
+- **Attributes** : Attributes are the properties or characteristics of an entity.
+- **Relationships** : Relationships describe how entities are related to one another.
-# Relations / Cardinality
+## Relations / Cardinality

-- One to One
+- **One-to-One (1:1)**: One instance of an entity is related to one instance of another entity.
-- One to Many
+- **One-to-Many (1:N)**: One instance of an entity is related to multiple instances of another entity.
-- Many to One
-- Many to Many
+- **Many-to-One (N:1)**: Multiple instances of one entity are related to one instance of another entity.
+- **Many-to-Many (M:N)**: Multiple instances of one entity are related to multiple instances of another entity.
 # ACID Properties

 ACID properties ensure that database Transactions are processed reliably, maintaining the integrity and consistency of the data throughout their life-cycle.